rela589n/sound/Lake/Compression/Manual/Compressing vocals.md

 ## Ratio

-The [[Compression Ratio]] of 2:1 or 3:1 is good option to start with.
+The [[Compression Ratio]] of 2:1 (light) or 3:1 (most common) is good option to start with.
+The ratio of 6:1 is considered to be aggressive.

 ## Threshold

 Gain reduction should be around 6dB - not to suck the life from vocal.

+## Gain

+Gain is intended to make up the sound level reduced by compression.
+If there're in/out level meters, we should set gain so that these meters meet.
+Otherwise, gain is set to the number, which GR meter continuously doesn't fall under (3 in the example below).

 ![[Compressor Gain Reduction.png]]